 Read more about customer service on social media.

 If you need to keep an eye on your customer service and improve its performance, Sotrender’s got it covered.
-Just check out our features like response time or tips for optimization:
+Just check and analyze, for example, response time.

 Keep in mind the active contact you have with your clients and followers.
 But it’s more about the overall impression and mainly on social media channels.
 You won’t appear reliable when there are many unanswered comments or questions under your social media posts.
 At the same time, it’s a good way not only to engage your followers but also to build your brand awareness and customer loyalty.